 How much does Daihatsu car insurance cost in Australia?

 Daihatsu car insurance in Australia typically costs $350-$700 per year for comprehensive cover, making them among the very cheapest cars to insure.
-The Mira is one of the cheapest (from ~$280/yr).
-Third Party Fire & Theft cover for a Daihatsu ranges from $200-$400/yr, while Third Party Only can be as low as $120-$280/yr.
+The Mira is one of the most affordable at around $280/yr.
+Third party fire & theft cover for a Daihatsu ranges from $200-$400/yr, while third party only can be as low as $120-$280/yr.

 Are Daihatsus cheap to insure in Australia?

 Yes, Daihatsus are among the very cheapest cars to insure in Australia.
-Their low market values, small engines, simple engineering, and very low theft risk all contribute to minimal insurance premiums.
+Their low market values, small engines, simple engineering, and negligible theft risk all contribute to minimal insurance premiums.
+They are often chosen by younger drivers specifically for this reason.

 Should I get comprehensive insurance on my Daihatsu?

-For most Daihatsus in Australia, which tend to be older and lower in value, third party only or third party fire & theft may be the most cost-effective option.
-Comprehensive cover is worth considering if your Daihatsu is your only vehicle and you can't afford to replace it, even if the vehicle's market value is relatively low.
+For most Daihatsus in Australia, which tend to be older and lower in value, third party only or third party fire & theft may be the most practical option.
+Comprehensive cover is worth considering if your Daihatsu is your only vehicle and you cannot afford to replace it out of pocket, even if the vehicle's RedBook value is modest.

 Can I insure a Japanese import Daihatsu in Australia?

-Is a Daihatsu good for a first car in Australia?
+Is a Daihatsu a good first car for insurance in Australia?

 Daihatsus are a popular choice for first-time drivers in Australia due to their low purchase price and very cheap insurance.
-The Sirion and Charade are among the most affordable cars to buy and insure, making them practical options for learner and restricted licence holders.
+The Sirion and Charade are among the most affordable cars to buy and insure, making them practical options for P-plate drivers.
+Remember that all Australian drivers must also have Compulsory Third Party (CTP) insurance, which is separate from car insurance.

 Are Daihatsu parts expensive in Australia?

 Daihatsu parts are generally affordable in Australia.
-As a Toyota subsidiary, some Daihatsu parts share components with Toyota models, which helps availability.
-However, some parts for rarer kei car models (Mira, Move) may need to be sourced from Japan, which can add time and cost.
+As a Toyota subsidiary, some Daihatsu parts share components with Toyota models, which helps availability through Toyota's extensive Australian dealer network.
+However, some parts for rarer kei car models may need to be sourced from Japan, which can add time and cost.

 Compare Daihatsu Insurance Estimates Now

 Find the best deal on Daihatsu car insurance.
-Compare estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+Compare estimates from Australian providers - it's 100% free.

 Get Free Estimates